iDifferent-studio/tsdn2imu_ros2/README.md

 This dirver will config the sensor into "USB connected measure mode" and decode readout data via USB.

-Decoded data will publish to topics `/sensor/tsdn121/Imu`, `/sensor/tsdn121/MagneticField`, `/sensor/tsdn121/AirTemperature` and `/sensor/tsdn121/AirPressure`
+Decoded data will publish to topics `/sensor/tsdn121/Imu`(w/o quaternion), `/sensor/tsdn121/MagneticField`, `/sensor/tsdn121/AirTemperature` and `/sensor/tsdn121/AirPressure`

 ## Installation